 top of page

-Treating women’s writing as an exception is to prolong this erasure.
-Women who write affirm their presence.
-This site was created to bring these voices together and to remind us that they were never absent, they were merely set aside.
+Women have always written, but their works were silenced by persistent sexism that erased names, trajectories, and entire traditions.
+Treating women’s writing as an exception only reinforces this erasure.
+Women who write assert their presence.
+This site was created to bring these voices together and to remind us that they have always existed; they were simply pushed to the margins.

 Shapes desbotadas